A DIY bicycle basket liner is fun way to dress up your bike and add a touch of femininity.

 On top of these supplies you will also need ~1/2 yard of fabric.

 Several years ago my husband made over this vintage Western Flyer Galaxy bicycle for me.

 Shortly after the makeover my mom purchased this cute bicycle basket to add to the bike.

-I have wanted a cute liner for the basket ever since!
+I have wanted a cute DIY bicycle basket liner for it ever since!

 A couple of years ago I taught myself to sew, so I decided it was high time to make the basket liner myself!

 Bicycle baskets come in all shapes and sizes so the odds of finding a liner is slim unless it already comes with one.